A Two-Stage Architecture for Differentially Private Kalman Filtering and LQG Control: Problem Statement

+Differential privacy \cite{DworkBook} is a property satisfied by certain randomized algorithms (also called mechanisms), which in an abstract setting compute outputs in a space $\mathsf R$ based on sensitive data in a space $\mathsf D$.
+To be differentially private, the algorithm must ensure that the probability distribution of its randomized output is not very sensitive to certain variations in the input data, which are specified as part of the privacy requirement.

+More concretely, we equip the input space $\mathsf D$ with a symmetric binary relation called adjacency and denoted $\text{Adj}$, which captures the variations in the input datasets that we want to make hard to detect by observing the outputs.
+In our case, the input space $\mathsf D$ is the vector space $\mathbb R^{p(T+1)}$ of global measurement signals $y$, and a mechanism is a causal stochastic system producing an output signal ($\hat z$ or $u$ in the previous section) based on its input $y$.
+We define two measured signals to be adjacent if the following condition holds

-with $\{\rho_{l}\}_{l=1}^{n}\in\mathbb{R}_{+}^{n}$ a given set of positive numbers, and $\|v\|_2 := \left(\sum_{t=0}^T |v_t|_2^2\right)^{1/2}$, where $|\cdot|_2$ denotes the Euclidean (vector) norm.
-Hence, two adjacent global measurement signals differ by the values of a single participant, with only bounded signal deviations allowed for each individual.
-Differentially private mechanisms produce randomized outputs with distributions that are close for adjacent inputs \cite{Dwork2006_new}.
+with $\{\rho_i\}_{i=1}^{n}\in\mathbb{R}_{+}^{n}$ a given set of positive numbers and with the definition of the $\ell_2$-norm $\|v\|_2 := \left(\sum_{t=0}^T |v_t|_2^2\right)^{1/2}$ for a vector-valued signal $v$.
+In other words, two adjacent measurement signals can differ by the values of a single participant, with only $\ell_2$-bounded signal deviations allowed for each individual.
+For any two inputs that satisfy the adjacency relation, the following definition characterizes the deviation that is allowed for a differentially private mechanism's output distribution.